acetim/SHOE-ShoreshEditor/README.md

-a simple text editor made to work with shoresh language
+(unfinished) a simple text editor made to work with shoresh language